Some frequently asked questions our customers enquire about! Feel free to contact us should you have more questions.

 What about the instructor?

 Our instructors are all licensed with a specific Driver Instruction Authority (DIA), and they carry it with them at all times.
-To get a DIA you must have a clear driving record, have Working With Children and Police checks, and complete the standard training modules for Driving Instruction.
+To get a DIA you must have a clear driving record, have Working With Children and Police checks, and complete the standard training modules for the Transport Industries – Driving Instruction certificate course.

 In most cases when you start with an instructor you will remain with that instructor through to the licence test.
 Some cases may arise where late substitute may be needed, but these will be minimised to the likes of if the instructor is sick, for example.